-If taking your chances on the dangerous roads is not enough for you, head for the many casinos on the outskirts of the city.
-Montecasino, near Fourways, and Caesars Palace, near the OR Tambo Airport, are the best.
-Apart from the various money-relieving gaming tables and slot machines, there are live shows aplenty.
+Travellers who live for thrills should head for the many casinos on the outskirts of the city.
+Montecasino, near Fourways, and The Emperors Palace, near the OR Tambo Airport, are considered the best.
+Apart from the various gaming tables and slot machines, there are live shows aplenty.

 Become our Johannesburg Travel Expert